open-feature/community/governance-charter.md

 ## Governing Committee

-In April 2022 _Project Maintainers_ will assign seven individuals to be members of the _Bootstrap Governing Committee_.
-This is a **temporary** arrangement that should be replaced by an elected governing body before March 2024.
-At least 3 governing board members should be elected by March 2023.

-The _Bootstrap Governing Committee_ is responsible for representing the project, making a final decision if a consensus cannot be reached (see _Decision Making_), handling the Code of Conduct escalations, defining and approving with the project members the final governance model, and organizing elections for the elected governance board body.
+The _Governing Committee_ is responsible for
+representing the project,
+making a final decision if a consensus cannot be reached (see _Decision Making_), handling the Code of Conduct escalations, defining and approving with the project members the final governance model, and organizing elections for the elected governance board body.

+Members of the governing committee:

+- Michael Beemer, Dynatrace, term: April 28, 2022 - TBD
+- Ben Rometsch, Flagsmith, term: April 28, 2022 - TBD
+- Justin Abrahms, eBay, term: April 28, 2022 - TBD
+- Kevin Chu, GitLab, term: April 28, 2022 - TBD
+- Pete Hodgson, Independent, term: April 28, 2022 - TBD
+- Vacant
+- Vacant

+> NOTE:
+> In April 2022 _Project Maintainers_ assigned five seven individuals to be members of the _Bootstrap Governing Committee_.
+> This is a **temporary** arrangement that should be replaced by an elected governing body before March 2024.
+> Two seats remain vacant at the moment

-## Technical Steering Committee
+## Technical Steering Committee (TSC)

 The project has a _Technical Steering Committee (TSC)_ that consists of three maintainers who actively contribute to the project.